skezle/mlrg_rg/README.md

 |  Wed 25/11   |     |      |
 |  Wed 02/12   |     |      |

-* email Saad who runs the BXL reading group.
+* there might be a cool BDL paper being presented at the BXL rg, I will let you know.
+Email Saad who runs the BXL reading group to gain access.